xuankimtran/docs-1/pages/katalon-analytics/docs/core-1.x.md

 - Introduce a new term — Build —  that is used in Katalon TestOps.
 Learn more about the definition of Build [here](/katalon-analytics/docs/testops-terminology.html).

-- View and manage Builds in Test Planning.
+- Create and manage Builds in Test Planning.
 [Learn more](/katalon-analytics/docs/kt-build.html)

 - The "Task" feature has been removed.